ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

   :align: center

-You can also noticie that you can see paths to others users secrets but cannot read them.
-To create you own secrets it needs to have the path: `` kv/users/gitlab_username `` .
-Example bellow, where the username was Bruno_Ribeiro.
+You can also notice that you can see paths to other users secrets but cannot read them.
+To create your own secrets it needs to have the following path with your gitlab_username in it: `` kv/users/gitlab_username `` .
+Example below, where the username was Bruno_Ribeiro.

 .. image:: images/vault-secrets-path.png
   :alt: Vault Secrets Created